life-itself/lifeitself.org/content/second-renaissance.md

 <iframe src="https://youtube.com/embed/TtOdxV326-Y?feature=share" frameborder="0" height="500" width="500"></iframe>

 But what does come next?
 What will be born during this second renaissance?
-A future we believe that is radically weller and wiser.
+A future that we hope is radically weller and wiser.

 However, this is also a time of crisis.
 There is always a darkness before dawn.
 Think back to the last renaissance which was separated from the high middle ages by the black death, famine and war.